Avdhesh-Varshney/AI-Code/docs/ML/projects/Poker_Hand_Prediction.md

 ### DESCRIPTION
 This project involves building a classification model to predict poker hands using a Multi-Layer Perceptron (MLP) classifier.
 The dataset consists of features representing the suit and rank of five cards, with the target variable being the type of poker hand (e.g., one pair, two pair, royal flush).
 The model is trained on a standardized dataset, with class weights computed to address class imbalance.
 Performance is evaluated using metrics such as accuracy, classification report, confusion matrix, prediction error, ROC curve, and AUC, providing a comprehensive analysis of the model's effectiveness in classifying poker hands.

-**What is the requirement of the project?**
+**What is the requirement of the project?** <br>
 - To accurately predict the Poker Hand type.

-**Why is it necessary?**
+**Why is it necessary?** <br>
 - The project demonstrates how machine learning can solve structured data problems, bridging the gap between theoretical knowledge and practical implementation.

-**How is it beneficial and used?**
+**How is it beneficial and used?** <br>
-- The project automates the classification of poker hands, enabling players to quickly and accurately identify the type of hand they have, such as a straight, flush, or royal flush, without manual effort.
+- The project automates the classification of poker hands, enabling players to quickly and accurately identify the type of hand they have, such as a straight, flush, or royal flush, without manual effort. <br>
 - By understanding the probabilities and patterns of certain hands appearing, players can make informed decisions on whether to bet, raise, or fold, improving their gameplay strategy.

-**How did you start approaching this project?**
+**How did you start approaching this project?** <br>
 - Analyzed the poker hand classification problem, reviewed the dataset structure (suits, ranks, and hand types), and identified the multi-class nature of the target variable.
-Studied the class imbalance issue and planned data preprocessing steps, including scaling and class weight computation.
+Studied the class imbalance issue and planned data preprocessing steps, including scaling and class weight computation. <br>
 - Chose the Multi-Layer Perceptron (MLP) Classifier for its capability to handle complex patterns in data.
 Defined model hyperparameters, trained the model using standardized features, and evaluated its performance using metrics like accuracy, ROC-AUC, and confusion matrix

-**Mention any additional resources used:**
+**Mention any additional resources used:** <br>
-- Kaggle kernels and documentation for additional dataset understanding.
+- Kaggle kernels and documentation for additional dataset understanding. <br>
 - Tutorials on machine learning regression techniques, particularly for MLP

 ---